You’re determined to get in shape while at home. That's great!

 Constructed with a rust-resistant, heavy-duty steel frame, and having a wide base with four rubber foot pads, this power tower seems extra durable and stable without any wobbling for average-sized users.

-Also, the comfortable handles may offer a secure non-slip grip, whereas the sponge padded back and elbow cushion add comfort and help protect your spine during a workout.
+Also,we liked that the comfortable handles offered a secure non-slip grip, whereas the sponge padded back and elbow cushion added comfort and helped protect the spine during our workout.

 - Size : 40(L) x 27(W) x 62.2-84.6(H) inches